 When a claim is created using the New Claim button for a patient with dual coverage, both a primary and secondary claim are automatically created.
-The primary claim will have a status of Waiting to Send.
-The secondary claim will have a status of Hold until Pri received and will stay in the patient's account.
-When the primary claim is received send the secondary claim (verify the estimates on the secondary claim before sending).
+The primary claim has a status of Waiting to Send.
+The secondary claim has a status of Hold until Pri received and remains in the patient's account.
+When the primary claim is received, send the secondary claim (verify the estimates on the secondary claim before sending).

 Claim Type: Set automatically when creating a claim.
 It is there for reference, but cannot be changed, because it affects so many other fields.
 See Claim Types.

-Date of Service: Defaults to the date of the earliest procedures attached to the claim.
+Date of Service: Defaults to the date of the last procedure listed on the claim.

 Date Orig Sent: The date the claim was originally sent.